expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-Returns a Promise that resolves the maximum available memory that the Java vm will use, in bytes.
+Returns a Promise that resolves to the maximum available memory that the Java vm will use, in bytes.

 **Examples**